How To Nollie

 Are you beyond Ollie's and Nollie's?
 Start putting them to work with our Spins Tutorial Series.(Narrating/Riding: Nev Lapwood, Filming/Editing: Vince Emond.)

-A Nollie is essentially a nose Ollie and used primarily for style and specifically for some rail tricks and the Tamedog Front Flip
+A Nollie is essentially a nose Ollie and used primarily for style and specifically for some rail tricks and the Tamedog Front Flip.

 You'll want to start out practicing Nollie's on flat ground, shifting your weight over the nose of your board, in a nose press position.
 Use this tension in your board to spring up evenly into the air with both feet.

-Pressuring the nose of your board Nev getting that balance and flex in the front of his board
+Nev getting that balance and flex in the front of his board

 Just as you are using both feet to spring up into the air, you'll want to land with your weight evenly distributed between both feet.
 Same as Ollies, the more flex you get in your board the higher you will be able to Nollie.
 Essentially you want to conserve your energy while utilizing the energy in your board.